YouTube Adds New Audio Description Options, Preferred Pronouns for Creator Profiles

 As you can see in this example, now, creators will be able to add their pronouns to their main profile display, providing another means of expression and ownership in the app.

 YouTube says that the new pronouns option will be available to all users in the U.S., in English only, and will be an opt-in feature.
-Creators will also be able to choose whether their pronouns are displayed publicly, to only to their subscribers in the app.
+Creators will also be able to choose whether their pronouns are displayed publicly or only to their subscribers in the app.

 Both features provide more connective capacity, and improved discoverability in-stream.
 And by enabling more people to engage, in different ways, that’ll help YouTube, and its creators, to maximize their opportunities in the app.